 No. 13 Houston beats Temple 73-66 to avenge lone loss

-HOUSTON (AP) — Corey Davis Jr. scored 24 points, DeJon Jarreau added 14 points and 12 rebounds and No. 13 Houston beat Temple 73-66 on Thursday night to avenged its only loss of the season.
+HOUSTON (AP) — Corey Davis Jr. scored 24 points and DeJon Jarreau added 14 points and 12 rebounds as Houston avenged its only loss of the season.

-Jarreau had 10 points in the second half, and Davis finished 12 of 13 from the free-throw line for the Cougars (21-1, 8-1 American Athletic Conference).
-Breaon Brady had 13 points and six rebounds.
+Jarreau had 10 points in the second half, and Davis finished 12 of 13 from the free throw line for the Cougars (21-1, 8-1 American Athletic Conference).
+Breaon Brady added 13 points and six rebounds.

 Houston fell 73-69 at Temple on Jan.
 9. The Cougars have won 31 straight home games.